Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Research background

+Multiple-choice items were chosen for this pilot study due to their practical advantages over open-ended questions~\cite{Downing2006}.
+They are efficient, easily scored, and suitable for analyzing response time without confounding factors such as writing speed.
+When validated, they offer reliable assessment while leveraging the testing effect, which enhances retention~\cite{Little2015}.

+Designing effective multiple-choice items requires attention to distractors—plausible incorrect options that reflect common misconceptions~\cite{https://doi.org/10.1111/j.1745-3984.1989.tb00326.x,Little2015}.
+In this study, such misconceptions include confusion about qubit order, misinterpretation of measurement probability (as magnitude rather than squared magnitude)~\cite{styer1996common}, conflation of basis states with qubits~\cite{PhysRevPhysEducRes.20.020108}, and confusing separability with entanglement~\cite{Freericks_2023}.
+If distractors do not follow common misconceptions, they should share characteristics with the correct answer or the other distractors in order to be competitive~\cite{doi:10.3102/0034654317726529}.
+Distractors should be designed in a way that leaves no hint towards the correct answer without reading the question.

-\subsection{Time taken}
+\paragraph{Time taken}

-The time it takes a student to answer a question correctly depends on different factors.
-The distance-difficulty hypothesis proposed in \cite{THISSEN1983179}, and revised in \cite{ferrando2007item}, predicts that the logarithm of the time taken to answer the questions is proportional to the distance of the students' ability to the difficulty of the question.
-In \cite{goldhammer2014time}, it was confirmed that in complex tasks, students who took longer also performed better.
-In \cite{jintelligence11040063}, it was found that children with higher levels of ability take longer to incorrectly solve the questions, so the distance-difficulty hypothesis holds in this context.
-Considering the impact of providing a visualization on the question difficulty, if one finds that participants take longer amount of times on questions with a visualization, it could mean that the question was made less difficult by providing a visualization, bringing the question difficulty closer to the ability level of the student.
+Response time provides additional insights into task difficulty.
+According to the distance–difficulty hypothesis~\cite{THISSEN1983179,ferrando2007item}, the logarithm of the response time is inversely proportional to the difference between a student’s ability and an item’s difficulty: students spend more time on tasks close to their ability level.
+For example, in~\cite{goldhammer2014time}, it was confirmed that in complex tasks, students who took longer also performed better.
+Similarly, it was found that children with higher levels of ability take longer to incorrectly solve the questions~\cite{jintelligence11040063}.
+When examining the effect of visualizations, longer response times for items with visualizations may indicate that the visualization engages additional problem-solving strategies and aligns task difficulty with the student’s ability.